jepsen-io/maelstrom/README.md

 ## Documentation

 The Maelstrom Guide will take you through writing several different types of distributed algorithms using Maelstrom.
-We begins by setting up Maelstrom and its dependencies, write our own tiny echo server, and move on to more sophisticated workloads.
+We begin by setting up Maelstrom and its dependencies, write our own tiny echo server, and move on to more sophisticated workloads.